t-pollington/tau-statistic-speedup/README.md

 # Tau statistic speedup
 An optimised implementation of the tau statistic (relative prevalence ratio form), originally from R's `IDSpatialStats` package.
-Under the GPL-3.0 license please reference this cite-able resource (DoI: **xxxxxxxxxxxxxxxxxTBC**).
+Under the GPL-3.0 license please reference this cite-able resource DoI:[10.5281/zenodo.2552849](https://doi.org/10.5281/zenodo.2552849).

 * [The statistic](#The-statistic)
 * [How the speedup was done](#How-the-speedup-was-done)